Slymey/translate-js/README.md

 # translate-js
-Very simple js library for translating a web page
+Very simple js library for translating a web page.

 It is recomended to download and serve the library from your own server.